- 1 Do I have to include all debts in a debt management plan?

 The simple answer to this is, no. As a DMP is an informal arrangement it is up to each individual creditor as to whether their debt will be included in your repayment plan.
 If we put aside secured debts, if you are struggling with repayments for then it would be sensible for a creditor to consider joining the agreement.
 In reality, if they failed to join your repayment plan you can still make alternative arrangements for reduced payments, aside from your plan commitments, while you try to repair your finances.

-What are the different debts you can include in a DMP?
+What debts can be included in a DMP?

 In theory you can include an array of different unsecured debts in a DMP such as:-